0xPoly/Strongbox/README.md

 Threat Model
 ------------
-For a detailed explanation of what Strongbox can and cannot do, see [threat.md](threat.md).
+For a detailed explanation of what Strongbox can and cannot do, see [threat model](threat.md).

 TODO
 ----